socialite-lang/homepage-src/src/documents/pages/quick_start.html.md

 We declare two distributed tables (with nested second columns) and we compute friends-of-friends with the distributed tables.
 The rule requires distributed join operation; in the rule body, the two terms -- *Friend[i](f)* and *Friend[f](ff)* -- have different values in the partitioning column -- *i* and *f*.
 Hence tuples from the first term might need to be sent to other machines for the join operation.
 That is, tuple {i,f} stored in one machine (determined by *i*) needs to be transfered to another machine, where tuple {f, ff} is stored.
 Then the result tuple {i, ff} needs to be transfered back to be stored to Foaf.

 Users may want to re-order the terms in the rule body to minimize data communication for better performance.
-For example, in the following example,
+For example, in the following example, <i>Rule 1</i> has more communication than <i>Rule 2</i>.

 ```python
 >>> `TriangleCount[int i:0..0](int cnt).`